 The battery module fits into either the module bay or the battery bay.
+Slide the front panel of the battery right or left so that it fits into the desired bay.

 To install a second battery

 The OmniBook's plug-in module bay accepts a second battery.
 See page 4-4 for more information about plug-in modules.